DanMacDonald/public-square-tutorial/02-IntegratingArweaveJS.md

 >It should be noted that the React way of doing this would be to have another `useEffect()` in each `<Post />` view component to retrieve the transaction data for that view.
 However, `useEffect()` only executes after the component is mounted (visible) on the page.
 This would lead to a situation where the post would first be visible on the page, then the `useEffect()` would fire to start loading the transaction data for the post.
 >
 > Instead of taking that approach we’re relying on the fact that these postInfo’s are stored at the application level and persist until updated.
 This means we can kick off loading the transaction data right away before mounting or displaying any `<Post />` components.
 This will make some performance optimizations possible later on that will make the user experience feel smooth and polished.
 I have an axiom.
 If you have to choose between the “right way” and the better user experience, always choose the better user experience.

+We also do a check to make sure we aren't trying to load and display massive posts that will cause the browser to grind to a halt when trying to render the timeline.
+The value of `maxMessageLength` can be configured at the top of the `src/lib/api.js` file.

 Okay, with that out of the way let’s see what’s showing up in our dApp.